DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-01-hw-principles-and-practices/_index.md

  3. Next, describe at least three different potential governance “actions” by considering the four aspects below (Purpose, Design, Assumptions, Risks of Failure & “Success”).

+### Governance Action 1: Strengthened Safety and Containment Protocols for Heavy Metal Research

+**This governance action establishes dedicated safety and containment procedures for the use of heavy metals in Lemna minor–based microsensing research.
+Heavy metals such as cadmium, lead, and mercury are persistent environmental pollutants with well‑documented ecological and human health risks, and their handling requires careful oversight even in small‑scale laboratory settings.**

+**In the context of this project, Lemna minor accumulates heavy metals through phytoremediation, creating a secondary waste stream in the form of contaminated plant biomass.
+Because this biomass can retain hazardous concentrations of metals, it must be treated with the same level of caution as chemical waste.
+Strengthened protocols would therefore define safe concentration limits for experimental use, specify engineering controls such as containment trays and fume hoods, and require appropriate personal protective equipment.
+They would also establish approved disposal pathways for contaminated liquids, plant tissue, and sensing hardware, aligning with principles outlined in metals‑risk assessment frameworks used by environmental agencies.**

+**This action assumes that existing infrastructure and training vary widely across research settings, and that contaminated biological material may be underestimated as a hazardous substance.
+By formalizing procedures, institutions can reduce the likelihood of accidental exposure, improper disposal, or environmental release.
+However, the success of such protocols depends on consistent enforcement and institutional support; without these, safety measures risk becoming procedural checkboxes rather than meaningful safeguards.**

  4. Next, score (from 1-3 with, 1 as the best, or n/a) each of your governance actions against your rubric of policy goals.
 The following is one framework but feel free to make your own:

 | Does the option:                                    | Option 1 | Option 2 | Option 3 |